-An adult has about 5 litres of blood in their body; that's the same as 10 bottles of water!
+An adult has about 5 litres of blood in their body, that's the same as 10 bottles of fizzy drink!

-In fact, there is so much blood inside your body that it makes up 7-8% of your weight!
+There is also so much blood inside your body that it makes up 7-8% of your weight!

-All about blood of
+All about blood